can you join the military if youre colorblind

 Click Here to take a sample FALANT test and see how you do.

-If a potential soldier fails both the PIP and FALANT, they can still serve and qualify for many jobs in the U.S. Army.
+If a potential soldier fails both the PIP and FALANT, Army applicants are then given the Army Red/Green test.

 Here are some of the jobs available to soldiers with partial or full colorblindness: